PatrickStricker/Hebbian_Learning/README.md

 # Locality and Weight Sharing Shape Hebbian Principal-Component Learning in Biologically Constrained Visual Models

+**Authors:** Patrick Inoue, Florian Rohrbein, and Andreas Knoblauch

-This repository contains the code used to evaluate Hebbian principal-component analysis (HPCA) in three visual-learning regimes:
+This repository accompanies the manuscript *Locality and Weight Sharing Shape Hebbian Principal-Component Learning in Biologically Constrained Visual Models* and contains the code used to evaluate Hebbian principal-component analysis (HPCA) in three visual-learning regimes:

 1. fully connected HPCA;
 2. locally connected, non-weight-shared HPCA; and